biggie-boss/LoreRim/README.md

 ### Default Hotkeys

+Pressing F11 opens up a controller map.

 Left Alt - Dodge (Changed via TK Dodge Re.ini IN THE "LoreRim - MCM and INI Settings" mod)

 V - Dual Parry (Changed via DualWieldParryingSKSE.ini LOCATED IN THE Dual Wield Parrying SKSE MOD)

 Q - Opens wheeler menu.
 Add or remove items from the Magic/Inventory menu by hovering over the item/spell and holding Q then pressing left click in the slot you want.
 While in this same menu, right click will remove items and M/N will create new slots and wheeler pages.

-Right Alt - Opens traditional favorites menu if you need it for some reason
+Right Alt - Opens traditional favorites menu if you need it.
+You can reassign this to Q and rebind Wheeler to something else by pressing home and navigating to keybinds in the Wheeler settings.

 1-4 - Switch stances (Changed via Stances.ini LOCATED IN THE "LoreRim - MCM and INI Settings" mod)